xfbs/passgen/NOTES.md

 `\w{5,8}` for a random word of length 5—8.
 Also, it means that passgen would likely need to bundle some kind of wordlist.

+Source for German words: [wortliste](https://github.com/davidak/wortliste).

+Should the word lists be configurable?

 ### Pronounceable character strings

 Supporting some kind of mechanism to generated pronounceable passwords should